Tucson, AZ Lightning Strike Map

 Live Lightning Data for Tucson

-Download the iOS app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Tucson.
+Download the mobile app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Tucson.

 Thunderstorm Season in Tucson